Rick Pitino

 Richard Andrew Pitino (/pɪ'tiːnoʊ/; born September 18, 1952) is an American basketball coach who is the head men's basketball coach at St. John's University.
+He has been the head coach of several teams in NCAA Division I and in the NBA, including Boston University (1978–1983), Providence College (1985–1987), the New York Knicks (1987–1989), the University of Kentucky (1989–1997), the Boston Celtics (1997–2001), the University of Louisville (2001–2017), Panathinaikos of the Greek Basket League and EuroLeague (2018–2020), and Iona University (2020–2023).
 He was also the head coach of Greece's senior national team.
-He has been the head coach of several teams in NCAA Division I and in the NBA, including Boston University (1978–1983), Providence College (1985–1987), the New York Knicks (1987–1989), the University of Kentucky (1989–1997), the Boston Celtics (1997–2001), the University of Louisville (2001–2017), Panathinaikos of the Greek Basket League and EuroLeague (2018–2020), and Iona University (2020–2023).

 Pitino led Kentucky to an NCAA championship in 1996.
-In 2013, while in Atlanta with his team for the Final Four, he was elected to the Naismith Memorial Basketball Hall of Fame.
+In 2013, his Louisville team won the national championship and he was elected to the Naismith Memorial Basketball Hall of Fame.

 In June 2017, the NCAA suspended Pitino for five games of the 2017–18 season for a perceived lack of oversight in an escort sex scandal at the University of Louisville involving recruits.
-Louisville's national championship from 2013 was eventually vacated and is being appealed by the university.
-In September, Pitino was implicated in a federal investigation involving bribes to recruits, which resulted in Louisville firing him for cause.
-He was later exonerated of these accusations and soon returned to coaching after a brief stint as a broadcaster.
+Louisville's national championship from 2013 was eventually vacated, and the university's appeal was denied.
+In September, Pitino was implicated in a separate federal investigation involving bribes to recruits, which resulted in Louisville firing him for cause.
+He soon returned to coaching after a brief stint as a broadcaster, and was later exonerated of the bribery accusation.

 On March 20, 2023, he was named head basketball coach at St. John's University.
+Since taking over at St. John's, Pitino has led the program to back-to-back Big East regular season and tournament championships in 2025 and 2026.

-Early years and education
+Early life and education

-Pitino was born in New York City, and was raised in Bayville, New York.
+Pitino was born in New York City, and was raised in Bayville, New York, on Long Island.
 He was the team captain of the St. Dominic High School basketball team in Oyster Bay, Long Island.

 Pitino enrolled at the University of Massachusetts Amherst in 1970.
 At a listed height of 1.83 m tall, he was a point guard for the Minutemen basketball team.
-Pitino held the tenth spot at UMass for career assists, with 329, until Chaz Williams (2011–2014) became the leader in career assists following his final season with the Minutemen.
+Pitino held the tenth spot at UMass for career assists, with 329, until 2014.
 He led the team in assists as a junior and senior.
 The 168 assists as a senior is the eighth-best single season total ever there.

 Pitino was a freshman at the same time future NBA legend Julius Erving spent his junior (and final) year at UMass, although the two never played on the same team because freshmen were ineligible to play varsity basketball at the time.
 Other teammates of Pitino's include Al Skinner, who also went on to become a successful college coach, and baseball player Mike Flanagan, who went on to pitch in the major leagues and win the AL Cy Young Award in 1979.
 Pitino earned his degree from UMass in 1974.